hansroland/reflex-dom-inbits/tutorial.md

-# Writing GUI Programs in Haskell - A Beginner Friendly Tutorial
+# Writing GUI Programs in Haskell - A Beginner Friendly Tutorial using reflex-dom

 This is a beginner-friendly tutorial.
-It shows how to write Haskell programs  with a graphical user interface.
+It shows how to write Haskell programs  with a graphical user interface using reflex-dom.

 Today most computer programs have a graphical user interface (GUI).
 However Haskell programs with a GUI are still rare.
 Haskell programs normally use a command line interface (CLI).
 For a long time, there were no good options to write GUI programs in Haskell.
 It is difficult to match the event driven nature of a GUI program onto the functional paradigm.
 The traditional object oriented way to program a GUI application uses callbacks.
-These callbacks need a lot of global state and managing state is not easy in Haskell.
+These callbacks need a lot of global state and in Haskell managing state is not easy.

 To solve these problems the Haskell community developed a lot of new new ideas.
-One of the solutions is called *Functional Reactive Programming*, *FRP* for short.
+One of them is called *Functional Reactive Programming*, *FRP* for short.
-Conal Elliott and Paul Hudak first developed the basic ideas and published 2007 the paper [Functional Reactive Animation](http://conal.net/papers/icfp97/)
+Conal Elliott and Paul Hudak first developed the basic ideas and published them in 2007 in the paper [Functional Reactive Animation](http://conal.net/papers/icfp97/).
 On Hackage you can find a lot
 of different FRP libraries, eg *elera*, *frpnow*, *grapefruit-frp*, *netwire*, *reactive-banana*, *reflex* and many more.

 In this tuorial we use Reflex and Reflex-Dom.
 Reflex is a FRP implemetation written by Ryan Trinkle.
 Reflex is a strong foundation to handle events and values that change over time.
 Reflex-Dom is built on Reflex and on GHCJS.Dom.
-It allows you to write GUI programs that run in a Web Browser or as a 'native' application in Webkit.
+It allows you to write GUI programs that run in a Web Browser or as a 'native' application in WebkitGtk.
 Reflex-Dom was written by Ryan Trinkle too.

 Reflex-dom protects you from all the low level details of an FRP implementation.
 Writing GUI programs in reflex-dom is much fun.
 You can really write GUI programs in a functional way and you can separate the GUI logic from the business logic.
-It's not necessary to be a Haskell guru to write GUI programs with reflex-dom.
+It's not necessary to be a Haskell guru to write programs with reflex-dom.
 A good understanding of basic Haskell with the concepts of *Functor*, *Applicative* and *Monad* is enough.
 Of course, the more experience you have, the easier it is.